 - Environment, both planned and natural

-The deadline for the application will be 12:00 pm on Monday, March 27, 2017.
+The PFIG application deadline is 12:00 pm on Monday, March 27, 2017.
 It is strongly advised to have your resume and application reviewed before they are submitted.
 University of Virginia Career Center counselors are available to assist with reviewing your application materials.

 Terms and Conditions

 Parents Fund Internship Grant recipients must complete the entire internship described in their application materials.
 Failure to complete the internship will be considered a material breach of the program requirements, subjecting the student to forfeiture or repayment of the scholarship funds.
 Exceptions to the forfeiture/repayment requirement will be granted only in extreme and unusual circumstances as determined by the PFIG Selection Committee in its sole discretion.
 These funds are awarded for the internship described in your Parents Fund Internship Grant application and may not be transferred to any other internship.

 You may receive individual assistance from a career advisor in reviewing your grant application or learning about internship resources in general.
 Contact the University of Virginia Career Center at (434) 924-8900 to schedule an appointment.

 Parents Grants recipients must complete entire internship described in their application materials.
 Failure to complete the internship will be considered a material breach of the program requirements subjecting the student to forfeiture or repayment of the scholarship funds.
 Exceptions to the forfeiture/repayment requirement will be granted only in extreme and unusual circumstances as determined by the PFIG Selection Committee in its sole discretion.
 These funds are awarded for the internship described in your Parents Grant application and may not be transferred to any other internship.

 ALL COMPONENTS ARE DUE BY NOON on MARCH 27, 2017

 Incomplete and late applications will not be considered.

 - Request your internship supervisor to complete the Internship Supervisor Form